-	To celebrate the growing bicycling community in Washington, DC, please join us for the first annual “Blessing of Bicycles”, to be held at Church of the Ascension and St. Agnes (12th St. and Massachusetts, Ave.
-NW) on Saturday, May 7, at 11am.
-To our knowledge, this will be the first blessing of bicycles in the nation’s capital.
-Similar events have been held in New York and San Francisco since the mid-1990s.
+To celebrate the growing bicycling community in Washington, DC, please join us for the second annual “Blessing of Bicycles”, to be held at Church of the Ascension and St. Agnes (12th St. and Massachusetts, Ave.
+NW) on Saturday, May 6, at 11am.

 A blessing is a shower of divine goodness.
 Our parish priest, Father Dominique, will say a prayer over all the assembled bicyclists and their bicycles.
 While the service is rooted in the Anglican part of the Church, all are welcome—regardless of religious (or any) affiliation, fat or thin tires, and brand of bike.
 We gather as a diverse community seeking blessing and protection for all who brave DC streets on two (or perhaps three) wheels.

-The actual Blessing will be followed by a few words from representatives of other dimensions of the bicycling community in DC: District Department of Transportation, Washington Area Bicyclist Association, National Museum of Women in the Arts, and, finally, Mariann Budde, Bishop of the Episcopal Diocese of Washington (an avid cyclist).
+The actual Blessing will be followed by a few words from representatives of other dimensions of the bicycling community in DC.
 We will also have “blessing stations” for those who may wish a more “personal” blessing.
 We will close our event with two community rides (one shorter, one longer).

-Your will notice an image throughout the event: Madonna de Ghisallo (patron saint of cyclists).
+You will notice an image throughout the event: Madonna de Ghisallo (patron saint of cyclists).
 The broadly appealing image has been produced by Cycology Gear (http://www.cycologygear.com), who has most graciously allowed us to make use of it for our purposes.
 Prior to the two rides, there will a time to mingle.
 We will be selling pizza, savory and sweet baked goods and drinks, as well as t-shirts bearing the image of Madonna de Ghisallo.
 All proceeds from this event will go towards making our church wheel-chair accessible (“from wheels to wheels”).
 Donations are also appreciated and accepted.
-Free spoke cards and stickers will be offered to all participants.
-And, by drawing, we will be giving away 25 bike lights, 12 bike bells, and 25 24-hour Bikeshare passes (generously donated by the District Department of Transportation).

 Let the good times roll!